MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/create-saas-offer.md

 ### Set the preview audience

-You can define a limited audience who can review your SaaS offer before you publish it live to the broader marketplace audience.
+You can define a limited audience who can review your SaaS offer before you publish it live in the marketplace.

 1. On the **Preview Audience** page, add a single Azure AD or MSA email address and an optional description in the boxes provided.
-1. To add another email address, select the Add another email link.
+1. To add another email address, select the **Add another email** link.
 1. Select **Save draft**.

 ### Add the technical information

-On the **Technical configuration** tab, you define the technical details that the commercial marketplace uses to communicate to your SaaS application or solution.
+On the **Technical configuration** tab, define the technical details that the commercial marketplace uses to communicate to your SaaS application or solution.

-1. Enter the landing page URL, that customers land on after acquiring your offer from the commercial marketplace and triggering the configuration process from the newly created SaaS subscription.
+1. Enter **Landing page URL**, that customers land on after acquiring your offer from the commercial marketplace and triggering the configuration process from the newly created SaaS subscription.
-1. Enter the Connection webhook URL, for all asynchronous events that Microsoft needs to send to your SaaS subscription.
+1. Enter the **Connection webhook** URL, for all asynchronous events that Microsoft needs to send to your SaaS subscription.
-1. Enter Azure Active Directory tenant ID.
+1. Enter **Azure Active Directory tenant ID**.
-1. Enter Azure Active Directory application ID.
+1. Enter **Azure Active Directory application ID**.
 1. Select **Save draft**.

-After the initial configurations are done, you need to create plans with suitable purchase options for the offer to be available in the marketplace.
+After the initial configurations are done, you can create one or more plans with suitable purchase options for the offer that's to be published in the marketplace.

 ### Create a plan

 Offers sold as transactable SaaS offers must have at least one plan.
-To create a plan and submit the offer for validation, check [create a plan to purchase license](manage-third-party-apps-license.md).
+Let's [create a plan](manage-third-party-apps-license.md) that enables users to purchase licenses and submit the offer for validation.

 ## Code sample